kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Main bronchi

 #### Answer: E. Main bronchi - *FALSE* = C. Larynx - TRUE
+- Inspiratory stridor
-- This child has inspiratory stridor, most likely from a foreign object stuck at the level of the larynx
+	- most likely from a foreign object stuck at level of larynx
-	- **NOTE** Inspiratory stridor characterises a laryngeal lesion
+	- **NOTE** Inspiratory stridor = *laryngeal lesion*
-- Tracheal lesions cause **expiratory stridor**, although high lesions can cause biphasic stridor
+- Tracheal lesions cause **expiratory stridor**
+	- although high lesions can cause biphasic stridor
 - Wheezing is caused by chest pathology
-- Stertor is noisy breathing originating from the mouth and back of the nose
+- Stertor is noisy breathing originating from mouth and back of the nose

 ### Q27
 Which of the following features is NOT associated with a full-thickness burn?